pygsspy/slate/source/includes/api/_authentication.md

 ## Authentication

-Authentication just means verifying user credentials.
-There are two ways that clients can authenticate with Cloudant: Basic and Cookie.
-The difference is essentially like showing an ID at a door versus borrowing a key to the door.
+Most requests require the credentials of a Cloudant account.
+There are two ways to provide those credentials.
+They can either be provided using HTTP Basic Auth or as an HTTP cookie named AuthSession.

 ### Basic Authentication